 This is the official Vue js extension.
 Vetur extension makes Vue js development easier.
 This extension contains the following features:

 - Auto Completion

 - VTI / CLI

 Python extension for Visual Studio Code provides rich support for python language.
 Python extension provides features such as IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets, and more!

-Out of above best vs code extensions which are the one you liked?
+Out of the above best vs code extensions which are the ones you liked?
 What are other interesting and useful extensions?
-You can tell me through comment section.
+You can tell me through the comment section.